CTSRD-CHERI/cheribsd-getting-started/src/background/README.md

 compartmentalization.
-This is done by introducing a new architectural data type, the **CHERI capability**, which can be used to implement pointers with strong integrity, provenance validity, spatial safety, and monotonity.
+This is done by introducing a new architectural data type, the **CHERI capability**, which can be used to implement pointers with strong integrity, provenance validity, spatial safety, and monotonicity.
 CHERI requires new microarchitectural support, including support for memory tags that track the provenance validity of capabilities in registers and memory.